• Skip to primary navigation

 Skagen Fiskerestaurant

-When looking for traditional Danish dishes, look no further than Skagen Fiskerestaurant.
-There are three fabulous locations in Copenhagen.
-You can make reservations for all three locations on the Skagen Fiskerestaurant website.
+When you’re looking for traditional Danish dishes, look no further than Skagen Fiskerestaurant.

-If you only have time to dine at one location, head over to the Illum Rooftop.
 The Skagen Fiskerestaurant Illum Rooftop offers traditional Danish seafood cuisine, including the smørrebrød, an open sandwich, and fish cakes.
 As you taste these traditional Danish seafood dishes, you’ll look at the beautiful view over the rooftops of Copenhagen.

 View this post on Instagram

-A post shared by Skagen fiskerestaurant Illum (@skagenfiskerestaurant_illum)
+A post shared by Skagen Fiskerestaurant (@skagenfiskerestaurant)

-Final Thoughts On The Best Copenhagen Seafood Restaurants
+Best Copenhagen Seafood Restaurants Map

 Even if you are not a seafood lover, you have to experience at least one of these fantastic seafood restaurants when visiting Copenhagen.
 The freshness of the food is off the charts, and you just may decide you like cuisine from the sea after all!